Holy Name of Jesus Roman Catholic Church (Manhattan): Stained glass

 The large window over the main entrance of the church represents the Adoration of the Holy Name of Jesus.
-The south transept's window represents the Presentation of the Virgin Mary in the Temple, while the window in the north transept depicts the apparition of the Sacred Heart to St. Margaret Mary Alacoque.
-The window nearest the altar of the Virgin Mary is dedicated to the Immaculate Conception, while the window near the altar of St. Joseph depicts his death.
+The south transept's window represents the Presentation of the Virgin Mary in the Temple, while the window in the north transept depicts the apparition of the Sacred Heart to Saint Margaret Mary Alacoque.
+The window nearest the altar of the Virgin Mary is dedicated to the Immaculate Conception, while the window near the altar of Saint Joseph depicts his death.

 On the north and south sides of the church, the windows describe events in the life of Jesus Christ.
 On the south side are the annunciation, Christ's birth, the presentation in the Temple, Christ among the Pharisees, and Christ as a carpenter.
-On the north side are Christ's baptism, Christ blessing the children, anointing at Bethany, the agony in the garden, and Christ's handing of the keys to St. Peter.
+On the north side are Christ's baptism, Christ blessing the children, anointing at Bethany, the agony in the garden, and Christ's handing of the keys to Saint Peter.